escambron/hep101-docs/docs/programming.rst

 videos online to walk you through a lot of basics; `this one
 <https://www.youtube.com/watch?v=oxuRxtrO2Ag>`_ is pretty thorough.

+Operating in a shell is an incredibly powerful way to use a computer.
+At least 95% of all HEP tasks are tackled via some kind of command line interface that requires using a UNIX shell.

 C++ and Python
 --------------